jepegit/cellpy/docs/tutorials/configuring.rst

-As you can see, the author of this particular file most likely works with silicon as anode material for lithium ion batteries (the ``nom_cap`` is set to 3579 mAh/g, *i.e.* the theoretical gravimetric lithium capacity for silicon at normal temperatures).
-And, he or she is using windows.
+As you can see, the author of this particular file most likely works with silicon as anode material for lithium ion batteries (the ``nom_cap`` is set to 3579 mAh/g, *i.e.* the theoretical gravimetric lithium capacity for silicon at normal temperatures) and is using windows.

-By the way, if you are wondering what the '.' means... it means nothing - it was just something I added in this tutorial text to indicate that there are more stuff in the actual file than what is shown here.
+By the way, if you are wondering what the '.' means... it means nothing - it was just something I added in this tutorial text to indicate that there is more stuff in the actual file than what is shown here.